AdeyimikaGRC/GRC-Project-Portfolio/README.md

 ## Hi there I'm Adeyinka! 👋
 I help organizations protect what matters by building practical GRC (Governance, Risk, and Compliance) solutions.

 An emerging Cybersecurity GRC Analyst.
-With 4+ years in professional accounting, I bring a risk and controls-first mindset into cybersecurity, especially in areas like audits, compliance reporting, vendor reviews.
-Now, I'm applying that experience into building robust information security processes.
+With 4+ years as a chartered Accountant, I’ve developed a strong focus on risk, internal controls, and regulatory compliance — skills that have been at the center of my work in the financial management and consulting industry.
+I now apply this foundation in cybersecurity, focusing on audits, compliance reporting, vendor risk, and building secure, policy-driven information systems.

 This GitHub repo is my learning lab — I document hands-on GRC projects, from ISO 27001 implementation for a fictional hospital to privacy policy design aligned with NDPR.
-This is where I turn my theoretical knwoledge into actionable frameworks and processes.
+This is where I turn my theoretical knowledge into actionable frameworks and processes.

 ## What I’ve Achieved So Far